PhD applications – Mirror doctoral contracts idil 2026

 Project summary:

-In recent years, RNA has attracted growing interest in therapeutic research, notably for vaccine development, cell reprogramming and protein production.
-Although mRNA vaccines have proved effective, safe and versatile, their stability remains a challenge compared to DNA-based alternatives.
-To improve this stability and enhance ribosome engagement, RNA is chemically modified via epitranscriptomics, a process that regulates post-transcriptional gene expression and key biological functions.
+In recent years, RNA has attracted growing interest in therapeutic research, particularly for vaccine development, cell reprogramming, and protein production.
+Although mRNA vaccines have proven to be effective, safe, and versatile, their stability remains a challenge compared to DNA-based alternatives.
+To improve this stability and enhance ribosome binding, RNA is chemically modified via epitranscriptomics, a process that regulates post-transcriptional gene expression and key biological functions.
 These modifications fall into two categories: cap modifications and internal modifications, with the mRNA cap playing a crucial role in translation initiation.
-For example, the 5′ N7-methylguanosine (m7G) cap interacts with translation initiation factors, influencing mRNA stability and translation.
+For example, the 5′ N7-methylguanosine (m7G) cap interacts with translation initiation factors, thereby influencing mRNA stability and translation.
 In addition, modifications such as 2′-O-methylation (2′OMe) and N6-methyladenosine (m6A) at the 5′ untranslated region (5′ UTR) further modulate translation and decapping activity.
 The diversity of cap modifications across cell types offers an opportunity for targeted gene expression, potentially improving RNA-based therapies.

-Despite their therapeutic potential, the application of modified caps is limited by challenges related to synthetic methods.
-Current in vitro approaches to preparing capped mRNAs rely on co-transcriptional incorporation of capping analogues or post-transcriptional enzymatic capping, but these methods remain limited in the types of modifications that can be integrated.
-Recent advances in tri- and tetranucleotide capping analogues have enabled direct incorporation of modified caps, but these techniques are still limited.
+Despite their therapeutic potential, the application of modified caps is limited by challenges related to synthesis methods.
+Current in vitro approaches for preparing capped mRNAs rely on co-transcriptional incorporation of cap analogs or post-transcriptional enzymatic capping, but these methods remain limited in terms of the types of modifications that can be incorporated.
+Recent advances in tri- and tetranucleotide cap analogs have enabled direct incorporation of modified caps, but these techniques are still limited.

-To overcome these limitations, we have developed a strategy for incorporating both natural and unnatural chemical modifications into the 5′ end of mRNA.
-This modular approach, combining chemistry and enzymology, enables systematic screening of cap modifications to assess their impact on properties such as mRNA stability and translational capacity.
+To overcome these limitations, we have developed a strategy that allows both natural and unnatural chemical modifications to be incorporated at the 5′ end of mRNA.
+This modular approach, combining chemistry and enzymology, enables systematic screening of cap modifications to assess their impact on properties such as mRNA stability and translation capacity.
 This project aims to bring together the expertise of the IBMM and IRCM teams to develop solutions tailored to gene expression in specific cell subtypes with optimal efficiency, thus providing innovative tools for RNA-based therapeutic strategies.
-Objectives include the synthesis of natural and multi-capped oligonucleotides, the detailed profiling of capping modifications in immune cells, and the development of a screening method to identify the best performing capped oligonucleotides for specific cell subtypes.
+Objectives include the synthesis of natural and multi-capped oligonucleotides, the establishment of a detailed profile of cap modifications in immune cells, and the development of a screening method to identify the most effective capped oligonucleotides for specific cell subtypes.

-UMR 1 : UMR 5048 - Centre for Structural Biology
+UMR 1: UMR 5048 – Center for Structural Biology

 Details